-Name Search And Reliable Bloggers To Follow
+My Initial Name Search And Reliable Bloggers To Follow

 So, after locating a very helpful blogging site run by a blogger named Mathew Loomis, I used one of his recommendations to find the “ezWebBusinessBuilder2“ course run by a blogger named Jim Daniels.
 I purchased his PDF training manual and downloaded it onto my computer.
-I used yellow highlighting to capture important points during the course.
+I used yellow highlighting markers to capture important points during the course.

 “Starting A Website” is Part II of a series of blogs about steps I went through and am currently incorporating to build my website.
 Part III, “A Done-For-You Website” will show what decisions I made to get my initial viable website up and running.

-First New Website Steps
+First Initial Website Creation Steps I Took

 I read the manual quickly because it is an easy read with highlights and info graphics to help keep you focused.
 I also was reading many of the helpful training blogs put out by Mr. Loomis.
 Other bloggers were too busy trying to sell me fantastic quick-money schemes to be of much help.
 They had lots of promos with little helpful content in their posts or emails.

-Website Developer And Mentor
+Website Developer And Mentor Found

 The Initial Development Process

 His daughter setup the Theme for my website which incorporated all the viewable attributes for my posts, ads, and so forth.
-All the necessary “plugins” were installed to help me get up and running as soon as they finished.
+A variety of necessary “Plugins” were installed to help get up me and running as soon as they finished.

 Plugins help the functionality of a website and make it much easier to use.